Bill Cosby sexual assault cases: Institutions sever ties

-On July 23, 2015, Simon & Schuster confirmed to the Associated Press that it would not be releasing a paperback version of the Cosby-approved 2014 biography Cosby: His Life and Times, which gained criticism for not addressing the then-few public sexual assault allegations against Cosby.
+On July 23, 2015, Simon & Schuster confirmed to the Associated Press that it would not release a paperback version of the Cosby-approved 2014 biography Cosby: His Life and Times, which gained criticism for not addressing the then-few public sexual assault allegations against him.
 The publisher also pulled celebrity endorsements for the book after David Letterman and Jerry Seinfeld reportedly asked to distance themselves from the biography.

 On July 23, 2015, according to the Philadelphia City Paper, a Father's Day mural depicting Cosby, Nelson Mandela, and Desmond Tutu, was scheduled for removal.
 It was painted over after being defaced with graffiti reading "rapist" and "dude with ludes", referencing the recently unsealed 2005 deposition in which the comedian admitted to obtaining Quaaludes to give to women with the intention of having sex with them.
 The Mural Arts Program was already intending to remove the mural, but rapidly accelerated the removal due to pressure.

 On August 17, 2015, New York University's free 12-week film program for high school students cut all ties with Cosby.
 NYU had previously named the program "William H. Cosby Future Filmmakers Workshop".
 NYU has since removed Cosby's name from the Future Filmmakers program and deleted the web page containing program information.
 "The workshops will be continuing, but Cosby's name has been removed ... in light of recent events," NYU spokesperson Matt Nagel told NYU Local, in an August 28 email.

 On September 2, 2015, a portrait of Cosby made from seeds sparked outrage from attendees at the Minnesota State Fair held at the Agriculture Horticulture Building in Minnesota.
-Artist Nick Rindo made the crop portrait of Cosby from a type of seeds called rapeseed.
-He accompanied the Cosby portrait with a small card, explaining that it was made from rapeseed, but one of the staff taped over the word rapeseed.
+Artist Nick Rindo made the crop portrait of Cosby from rapeseed.
+He accompanied the Cosby portrait with a small card, explaining that it was made from rapeseed, but a staff member taped over the word rapeseed.
 Due to the outrage, it was taken down after a day of display.

-On September 11, 2015, Central State University, a historically black college to which Cosby has donated over $2 million, officially permanently removed Cosby's name from the Camille O. & William H. Cosby Communications Center and renamed it the CSU Communications Center.
+On September 11, 2015, Central State University, a historically black college to which Cosby donated over $2 million, officially and permanently removed his name from the Camille O. & William H. Cosby Communications Center and renamed it the CSU Communications Center.
 The school had been temporarily covering Cosby's name since July while it made a final decision.